ccao-data/model-res-avm/docs/deployment-design.md

 * Our on-prem server only has enough resources to run one model at a time, so only one data scientist may be running modeling experiments at a given time
   * Further, our server has no notion of a job queue, so a data scientist who is waiting to run a model must notice that a previous run has completed and initiate their run manually
 * Our on-prem server does not have a GPU, so it can't make use of GPU-accelerated libraries like XGBoost
+* Our DVC configuration has disabled caching of intermediate outputs, so model runs must always begin from the start of the pipeline, saving on storage but increasing execution time as a result
-* Model runs are decoupled from version control changes, so data scientists have to remember to commit their changes correctly
+* Model runs are decoupled from changes to code and data in version control, so data scientists have to remember to commit their changes correctly
 * Results of model runs are not easily accessible to PR reviewers

 The design described below aims to remove these limitations while retaining as much simplicity, maintainability, and affordability as possible.